abdoulrazac/LSTM_France_Mortality/README.md

-# LSTM methods for morality prediction
+# LSTM method for morality prediction